- Former President of the Islamic Association for Palestine

 - Co-founder of the Council on American-Islamic Relations

-During a youth session at IAP’s third annual convention in Chicago in November 1999, Ahmad delivered a speech praising suicide bombers.
-“Fighting for freedom,” he said, “fighting for Islam -- that is not suicide.
-They [the suicide bombers] kill themselves for Islam.” (cited in Jihad in America by Steven Emerson)
+During a youth session at the Islamic Association for Palestine's third annual convention in Chicago in November 1999, Ahmad delivered a speech praising suicide bombers: “Fighting for freedom, fighting for Islam—that is not suicide.
+They kill themselves for Islam.”

-In the summer 2007 Holy Land Foundation for Relief and Development (HLF) trial (which looked into evidence of HLF's fundraising on behalf of Hamas), the U.S. government released a list of approximately 300 of HLF’s “unindicted co-conspirators” and “joint venturers."
-Among the unindicted co-conspirators were many individuals affiliated with the Muslim Brotherhood and/or Hamas, including Omar Ahmad, Abdurahman Alamoudi, Yousef al-Qaradawi, Abdallah Azzam, Jamal Badawi, Mohammad Jaghlit, Mousa Abu Marzook, Abdel Aziz Rantisi, and Ahmed Yassin.
-The list also included groups such as the Council on American-Islamic Relations, Hamas, INFOCOM, the Islamic Association for Palestine, the Islamic Society of North America, the Muslim Arab Youth Association, the North American Islamic Trust, and the United Association for Studies and Research.
+In the Holy Land Foundation trial of 2007—which looked into evidence of HLF's fundraising on behalf of Hamas—the U.S. government included Ahmad on its list of approximately 300 of HLF’s “unindicted co-conspirators” and “joint venturers,” along with such notables as Abdurahman Alamoudi, Abdallah Azzam, Jamal Badawi, Mohammad Jaghlit, Mousa Abu Marzook, Yousef al-Qaradawi, Abdel Aziz Rantisi, and Ahmed Yassin.
+The list also included groups like CAIR, Hamas, the Islamic Association for Palestine, the Islamic Society of North America, the Muslim Arab Youth Association, the North American Islamic Trust, and the United Association for Studies and Research.